Chief Master Sergeant of the Space Force

-The chief master sergeant of the Space Force (acronym: CMSSF) is the senior enlisted advisor to the chief of space operations and the secretary of the Air Force.
-The chief master sergeant of the Space Force is the most senior enlisted guardian in the U.S. Space Force, unless an enlisted guardian is serving as the Senior Enlisted Advisor to the Chairman.
+The chief master sergeant of the Space Force (CMSSF) is the senior enlisted advisor to the chief of space operations and the secretary of the Air Force.
+The chief master sergeant of the Space Force is the most senior enlisted guardian in the U.S. Space Force, unless an enlisted guardian is serving as the senior enlisted advisor to the chairman.

-The current chief master sergeant of the Space Force is Roger A. Towberman, who assumed the office on 3 April 2020.
+Appointment and responsibilities

-Responsibilities
+The chief of space operations appoints the chief master sergeant of the Space Force and is designated a special paygrade above E-9.
+To be appointed, the appointee must have at least 22 years of service and must have been a chief master sergeant for at least three years.

-The chief master sergeant of the Space Force serves as the senior enlisted advisor to both the chief of space operations and the secretary of the Air Force on all matters regarding the welfare, readiness, morale, proper utilization, and progress of Space Force enlisted members and their families.
+The chief master sergeant of the Space Force is the highest noncommissioned officer in the Space Force.
+The chief serves as the senior enlisted advisor to both the chief of space operations and the secretary of the Air Force on all matters regarding the welfare, readiness, morale, proper utilization, and progress of Space Force enlisted members and their families.